 Many Crime and Punishment Series (and Darker and Edgier superhero comics) are notorious for Writer on Board stories deconstructing the Freudian Excuse.
 At least once per storyline, there will be a slimy psychiatrist or defense attorney who declares that the Neck-Chopping Killer is merely a victim of circumstances, and it's the hero who should be locked away.
 These stories tend to end with said psychiatrist or defense attorney getting murdered by the killer, which is depicted as poetic Irony.

 However, not all examples of Freudian Excuses have to involve evil or villainous characters.
 It can also be used to explain the neurotic behaviors of even heroic or otherwise neutral characters.

-See Freudian Excuse is No Excuse for deconstructions of this trope.
-See also Dark and Troubled Past, Start of Darkness, Monster Sob Story, Jerkass Woobie, Abusive Parents, Parental Neglect, Parental Abandonment, "Well Done, Son!"
+See Freudian Excuse Is No Excuse for deconstructions of this trope, and Freudian Excuse Denial for one particular subversion.
+See also Dark and Troubled Past, Start of Darkness, Jerkass Woobie, Abusive Parents, Parental Neglect, Parental Abandonment, "Well Done, Son!"
 Guy, Single-Issue Psychology, Tragic Bigot, Being Tortured Makes You Evil, Woobie, Destroyer of Worlds, You Are What You Hate, He Who Fights Monsters, and Who's Laughing Now?.
-Takes the "It's Nurture" position of the "Nature vs. Nurture" argument; for the Nature position, see In the Blood.
+If the villain is gothic, see Goths Have It Hard.
+Takes the "It's Nurture" position of the "Nature vs. Nurture" argument; for the Nature position, see Villainous Lineage.
 Contrast Upbringing Makes the Hero.